dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 To better understand what follows, please bear in mind that:

 * Liferay images come with `a few software <https://grow.liferay.com/people/Liferay+Official+image+contents>`_ besides the liferay bundle.
-More specifically, images contain some utility scripts and come with some default configurations.
+More specifically, images contain some utility scripts (most notably, the image's *entry point*) and come with some default configurations.
 * For a given liferay version, several images are pushed to the repository.
 In this process:

  * Each new image is pushed with a new timestamp.